Advance Your Career In Big Data Management With a Master’s in Business Analytics

 - Data Scientist

 The MSM Business Analytics track is taught at the UCF Downtown Campus each fall.
 Students with a bachelor’s degree from a regionally accredited institution with a minimum 3.0 GPA are welcome to apply; though applicants should have an understanding and interest in statistics and quantitative methods.
 A minimum of college-level microeconomics, statistics or quantitative methods and calculus courses are required.
-Before receiving a decision about admission into the program, qualified applicants will need to take two online diagnostic exams in economics and statistics.
+Before receiving a decision about admission into the program, qualified applicants will need to take three in-person diagnostic exams in economics, math and statistics.

 Along with UCF’s general graduate admissions requirements, applicants will need to submit the following: